-Level II - Minor Emergency (Alert Status): The system experiences minor disruption in supply or has indications of possible contamination where it may need to coordinate with DOH and consider issuing a health advisory to customers.
+Level II - Minor Emergency (Alert Status): The system experiences minor disruption in supply or has indications of possible contamination requiring coordination with the Office of Drinking Water and the possibility of issuing a health advisory to customers.
 In these types of emergencies, public health may be jeopardized, so it is important for system personnel to be on alert and initiate a quick response.
 Minor emergencies can usually be resolved within 72 hours.